Updating Your Accounts and Insurance Policies Is Important After a Divorce

 Check to see whose name is on your automobile insurance policy for the car that you are driving on a daily basis.
 The policy on any car you are operating should only mention you as the owner of the insurance policy, and your children (if they are of the appropriate age).
 Check with the auto insurance company and get all relevant documentation related to your policy.
 This includes your declaration page that defines the amount of coverage, in addition to the individuals covered under the policy.

-Do I Really Need to Retain an Attorney to Help with these Divorce-related Matters?
+Do I Really Need to Retain an Lawyer to Help with these Divorce-related Matters?

-To ensure your divorce goes as smoothly as possible, including post-divorce matters such as updating your insurance policies, you need to retain the services of an experienced Houston divorce attorney.
-The office of Conner & Lindamood, P.C. is here to help.
+To ensure your divorce goes as smoothly as possible, including post-divorce matters such as updating your insurance policies, you need to retain the services of an experienced Houston divorce lawyer.
+The office of Lindamood & Robinson, P.C. is here to help.
 Our team of experienced and skilled Houston divorce lawyers can meet with you when you are ready.
 We are seasoned trial lawyers who know the ins and outs of the divorce process.
 Contact our office to schedule a consultation.